 Chris first discovered the new species of fish lizard following a storm in January 2016 when a large block of limestone fell onto the beach containing a cross section of fossil which turned out to be the creature’s 2 flippers.

 The remains of the dragon had been hidden in Dorset’s cliffs for over 200 million years yet the bones were so well preserved that it provides a real insight into the lives of these remarkable sea creatures which ruled the seas at the same time as the dinosaurs ruled the land.

-The incredible ichthyosaur that starred in the BBC documentary ‘Attenborough and the Sea Dragon’ will be on display at the Charmouth Heritage Coast Centre during 2018 for all to see.
+The incredible ichthyosaur that starred in the BBC documentary ‘Attenborough and the Sea Dragon’ was on display at the Charmouth Heritage Coast Centre during 2018.

 Dorset’s outdoor laboratory